wso2/docs-cloud/en/docs/get-started/quick-start-guide.md

 This quick start guide provides step-by-step instructions so that you can quickly design, publish, and invoke an API via WSO2 API Cloud's Publisher Portal and API Store.

-## Prerequisites

-If you have not created an account to start using WSO2 API Cloud, be sure to sign up for a trial account.

 ## Objectives

 1. Design and publish an API via the API Publisher portal.